sap-tutorials/btp-dev-guidance/tutorials/add-custom-logic/add-custom-logic.md

 ## You will learn

-- How to add custom code that changes the value of the **urgency** property
+- How to add custom code that changes the value of the **urgency** property.
-- How CAP automatically treats the JavaScript/Java file that you add as a handler
+- How CAP automatically treats the JavaScript/Java file that you add as a handler.

 ## Prerequisites

-You have implemented the user interface of your application.
+You've implemented the user interface of your application.
 Follow the steps in the [Add SAP Fiori Elements UIs](add-fiori-elements-uis) tutorial that is part of the [Develop a Full-Stack CAP Application Following SAP BTP Developer’s Guide](https://developers.sap.com/group.cap-application-full-stack.html) tutorial group.

 > This tutorial follows the guidance provided in the [SAP BTP Developer's Guide](https://help.sap.com/docs/btp/btp-developers-guide/what-is-btp-developers-guide).